-We often get asked if we planned to have four children.
+We often get asked if we were always planning on having four children.
 Yes and No. They were all planned.
 Some by us.
 Some indirectly by us.
 Some by God.
 But planned they were.

 We were married for only 6 months when we found out we were pregnant.
 The second line was oh-so-light, but it was there.
 We were happy-suprised-shocked.
 We were also halfway through our season working overseas, and far away from family.
-My mom was over the moon!
+Also, my mom was over the moon!

 Two days later, I started having terrible cramps.
 Not knowing anything about anything, I just assumed the test was wrong and I was starting my period.
 It was the worst pain I’ve ever experienced and my poor husband just cradled and rubbed my back the whole day long.
-I finally miscarried that evening.
+That evening I finally miscarried.

 I became seriously depressed, and only wanted to return to South Africa.
-I didn’t even connect the two.
+It did not cross my mind that these two could be connected.
 I couldn’t be depressed about losing a baby…I only knew about the pregnancy for two days.
 We weren’t even that far along!
 But pregnant is pregnant, no matter how far along.
 And loss is loss.
 It hurt.
 It took us another 4 months before we could even talk about it.
 But when we did, we both cried for a full day, gave our baby a name, and, with help, get out of the dark hole.

 And during that season -pregnancy and newborn baby – it seemed that everything in our life and hers came with this big neon sign saying “This family is provided for!”
 We have a million examples of how we would discuss needing a breast pump for when I returned to work, and the same day, someone would offer theirs to us – for free!
 Or how my boss suggested I bring Emily along to work the first few weeks to get settled with new nanny and schedule.
 Or how we had to be out of our flat, with nowhere to go, and received a new and better place within 2 days.